Frequently Asked Questions and Answers

 I have a new staff person starting soon and a face-to-face course in Shaken Baby Syndrome is not available before that person starts work.
 What are my options for ensuring that the staff person has obtained the required training?

-You have several open to ensure that staff have received the training before beginning work.
+You have several options to ensure that staff have received the training before beginning work.

 Option 1: You or someone from your staff may attend a "Train the Trainer" event and become approved to offer the required SBS training.
 The approved trainer can provide the training before the person starts working with children under age 5.

 Option 2: As an interim training option, the new staff person could complete an on-line course before the person begins working with children and then complete a face-to-face course within 6 months of starting work.
-The approved on-line courses are offered by the following agencies:
+The approved on-line course is offered by Work and Family Consulting: www.workandfamilyconsulting.com

 Option 3: As an interim training option, a new staff person could watch one of the following videos (available for purchase or on-line at the listed link) before starting to work with children and then complete a face-to-face course within 6 months of beginning work.
 Acceptable videos that can be used to meet the interim training requirement include: